nkher/girvan-newman-algorithm/CommunityStructureDetection/EnronFile300.md

 Part One - Multi Source BFS - Parent Array Creation
 -------------------------------------------------------

+If the below commands do not function properly, it might be because of the formatting of the md file.
+You can pick this command from the other file named 'Enron300Commands' which is present in the main folder of the project.

-hadoop jar target/CommunityStructureDetection-0.0.1-SNAPSHOT-fatjar.jar org.apache.giraph.GiraphRunner \<br />
+hadoop jar target/CommunityStructureDetection-0.0.1-SNAPSHOT-fatjar.jar org.apache.giraph.GiraphRunner \
--D mapred.child.java.opts="-Xms10240m -Xmx15360m" \<br />
+-D mapred.child.java.opts="-Xms10240m -Xmx15360m" \
--D giraph.useSuperstepCounters=false \<br />
+-D giraph.useSuperstepCounters=false \
 -D mapreduce.job.counters.limit=500 \
--D giraph.messageStoreFactoryClass="org.apache.giraph.comm.messages.out_of_core.DiskBackedMessageStoreFactory" \<br />
+-D giraph.messageStoreFactoryClass="org.apache.giraph.comm.messages.out_of_core.DiskBackedMessageStoreFactory" \
-INST767.GirvanNewman.GirvanNewmanAlgorithmMSBFS \<br />
+INST767.GirvanNewman.GirvanNewmanAlgorithmMSBFS \
--vif INST767.GirvanNewman.CustomVertexInputFormat \<br />
+-vif INST767.GirvanNewman.CustomVertexInputFormat \
--vip Input_EnronSample/enron_sample_300.txt \<br />
+-vip Input_EnronSample/enron_sample_300.txt \
--vof INST767.GirvanNewman.CustomVertexOutputFormat \<br />
+-vof INST767.GirvanNewman.CustomVertexOutputFormat \
--op Enron300_MSBFS -w 1 -ca mapred.job.tracker=localhost:5431<br />
+-op Enron300_MSBFS -w 1 -ca mapred.job.tracker=localhost:5431

 Part Two - Backtracking on Parent Array
 -----------------------------------------

+If the below commands do not function properly, it might be because of the formatting of the md file.
+You can pick this command from the other file named 'Enron300Commands' which is present in the main folder of the project.

-hadoop jar target/CommunityStructureDetection-0.0.1-SNAPSHOT-fatjar.jar org.apache.giraph.GiraphRunner \<br />
+hadoop jar target/CommunityStructureDetection-0.0.1-SNAPSHOT-fatjar.jar org.apache.giraph.GiraphRunner \
--D mapred.child.java.opts="-Xms10240m -Xmx15360m" \<br />
+-D mapred.child.java.opts="-Xms10240m -Xmx15360m" \
--D giraph.useSuperstepCounters=false \<br />
+-D giraph.useSuperstepCounters=false \
--D mapreduce.job.counters.limit=500 \<br />
+-D mapreduce.job.counters.limit=500 \
--D giraph.messageStoreFactoryClass="org.apache.giraph.comm.messages.out_of_core.DiskBackedMessageStoreFactory" \<br />
+-D giraph.messageStoreFactoryClass="org.apache.giraph.comm.messages.out_of_core.DiskBackedMessageStoreFactory" \
-INST767.GirvanNewman.GirvanNewmanAlgorithmBacktracking \<br />
+INST767.GirvanNewman.GirvanNewmanAlgorithmBacktracking \
--vif INST767.GirvanNewman.CustomVertexInputFormat \<br />
+-vif INST767.GirvanNewman.CustomVertexInputFormat \
--vip Enron300_MSBFS/part-m-00000 \<br />
+-vip Enron300_MSBFS/part-m-00000 \
--vof INST767.GirvanNewman.CustomVertexOutputFormat \<br />
+-vof INST767.GirvanNewman.CustomVertexOutputFormat \
--op Enron300_Results -w 1 -ca mapred.job.tracker=localhost:5431<br />
+-op Enron300_Results -w 1 -ca mapred.job.tracker=localhost:5431

 ------------------------
 Step 7: Final Results